robert-b-clarke/nre-darwin-py/README.rst

 --------------

 * The environment variables `DARWIN_WEBSERVICE_WSDL` and `DARWIN_WEBSERVICE_API_KEY` can be used to set the WSDL url and api key, so you don't have to specify them when initiating a `DarwinLdbSession`.
-* The WSDL url for the LDB Webservice may change from time to time, and has one in the past.
+* The WSDL url for the LDB Webservice may change from time to time, and has in the past.
 Your application should take this into account.
 * Any call to get_station_board or get_service_details will result in a query to the LDB Webservice, and therefore an HTTP request to an external service.
 Your application will need to handle caching and failure modes itself.
 * There is an overhead involved when creating a `DarwinLdbSession`, as the WSDL must be retrieved and parsed.